TanmoySG/wunderDB/documentation/README.md

 Each action has its own format of returning data/messages in the `data` field.
 Read more about data returned in the API Documentation or Postman Collection examples.

 **Note**: The `data` field in response caused confusion as it can be anything, from database, collection, or actual data in collection.
 The field name `data` is inappropriate.
 To avoid this confusion we've intoduced the `response` field in the API response.
 This new field would contain the same entities as the current data field and would be used to return any entities from the API.

 #### Response

-**Note**: The `data` field is still kept for backward compatibility, and will be removed completely in favour of `response` field.
+**Note**: The `data` field is still kept for backward compatibility, and will be removed completely in favour of `response` field in future versions.

 The `response` field contains the data/response returned by the particular action.
 Like the `getData` action would return the list of records in the `response` field.